MarkWarneke/markwarneke.github.io/_posts/2019-08-22-Integration-Test-infrastructure-as-code.md

 For the ResourceGroup name a unique string can be generated with PowerShell using the current date: `$ResourceGroupName = 'TT-' + (Get-Date -Format FileDateTimeUniversal)`.
 Possible alternatives are `New-Guid` or `Get-Random`.

 Beware, some resources do not support underscores `_` or other special characters, hence, stick to dashes `-` and small letters.
+You can find more information for [naming Azure resources in my Cloud Atuomation 101 article](https://markwarneke.me/2018-10-03-Cloud-Automation-Theory/#naming).

-Inside the `AfterAll` block he ResourceGroup, including all Azure resources inside of the group, will be deleted after the test is completed.
+Inside the `AfterAll` block the ResourceGroup, including all Azure resources inside of the group, will be deleted after the test is completed.

-Error messages and deployment logs can be retrieved from Azure and stored as error logs after the deployment to investigate failing tests and unsuccessful deployments, see [getting the error messages and deployment logs](#getting-the-error-message-and-deployment-logs)
+Error messages and deployment logs can be retrieved from Azure and stored as error logs after the deployment to investigate failing tests and unsuccessful deployments by [getting the error messages and deployment logs](#getting-the-error-message-and-deployment-logs).

 Depending on the test setup the implementation of infrastructure preparation and tear down can be switched around.

 Sometimes a deployment must be kept after the test.
 For instance, if post configuration needs to be applied.
 Destroying the infrastructure in the `BeforeAll` block first and then recreating the infrastructure from scratch can be an option too.
 The `AfterAll` block could be used to stops a provisioned VM to reduce costs.

 The cleanup of Azure resources can simply be done by removing the  ResourceGroup invoking `Get-AzResourceGroup -Name $ResourceGroupName | Remove-AzResourceGroup -Force -AsJob`.
 This will delete all Azure resources inside the Resource Group too.